Importance for Accessibility

 - Descriptive alt text for images and graphics

-- Forms can be filled electronically while using adaptive technologies
+- Forms can be filled electronically while using assistive technologies and only the keyboard

 - Color contrast and font size guidelines ensure readers with low vision can see all content